Penland Iron Studio

 - Whisper Daddy (venturi)

 - Tunnel Forge (venturi)

-- Large Shop built Forge for heavy stock or forge welding (gas w/blower)
+- Large shop-built forge for heavy stock or forge welding (gas with blower)

 7 mounted post vises

 3 mounted machinist vises

 - Large old-style block (holes pass through)

 - 2 small blocks (mostly bowl and spoon shapes)

 3 Guillotine tool set-ups with various die sets